 Park am Weißen See, Public park in Pankow, Germany.

-The park began as a manor garden in the early 1800s under Johann Heinrich Leberecht Pistorius.
-It became public grounds in 1917 and has served the surrounding neighborhoods ever since.
+The grounds began as a manor garden in the early 19th century under Johann Heinrich Leberecht Pistorius, who also ran a well-known distillery nearby.
+In 1917 it was opened to the public and has served the surrounding neighborhoods as a green retreat ever since.

 The community of curious travelers